alisadiq91/financeTracker/README.md

 ![search-none](https://github.com/alisadiq91/middleEasternCookbook/blob/master/assets/images/search-none.png)

-4. Main section – this section contains all the recipes added to the database, unless the user has filtered using the search section.
+4. Main section – this section contains all the recipes added to the database unless the user has filtered using the search section.

 5. Recipe details – the image of the food is set to the left of the main details of the recipe.
 These details include food name, course, description, difficulty level and time it takes to make.
 Underneath this section to the left is shown the ingredients and the method to make the food.
 On mobile devices, the image is above the main details to aid design.